arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ## Analog Inputs

-The Portenta Machine Control has up to three independent analog input channels named as `AI0`, `AI1`, `AI2`, as shown in the image below.
+The Portenta Machine Control has up to three independent analog input channels named `AI0`, `AI1`, and `AI2`, as shown in the image below.
 Each channel can have a range resolution varying from 12 to 16 bits, producing decimal values ranging from 0 to 65535, which is configurable through software.

 ![Portenta Machine Control analog input channels](assets/user-manual-13.png)